gardner-lab/FinchScope/README.md

 ## Overview
 The FinchScope project aims to provide a modular in-vivo  optophysiology rig, with a transparent acquisition and analysis pipeline.
 The goal is to produce a customizable and scaleable single-photon fluorescent imaging microscope system that takes advantage of developing open-source analysis platforms.
 You can read more about the project [here.](http://iopscience.iop.org/1741-2552/14/4/045001/)

-The project was developed by [Will Liberti](https://github.com/WALIII) in the [Gardner Lab](http://people.bu.edu/timothyg/Home.html), for multi-month imaging of neural activity in songbirds [[1]](https://doi.org/10.1371/journal.pbio.1002158) [[2]](https://www.nature.com/articles/nn.4405).
-It has since been adapted for rodents.
+The project was developed by [Will Liberti](https://github.com/WALIII) in the [Gardner Lab](http://people.bu.edu/timothyg/Home.html), for multi-month imaging of neural activity in songbirds [[1]](https://doi.org/10.1371/journal.pbio.1002158) [[2]](https://www.nature.com/articles/nn.4405) [[3]](https://ccneuro.org/2018/proceedings/1133.pdf) and  rodents.
 This effort would not have been possible without the critical advice and support at the outset of the project by Daniel Aharoni and Peyman Golshani, of the [UCLA Miniscope project](http://miniscope.org/index.php?title=Main_Page)